 The GDG acknowledged that the use of SLNB is a rapidly changing field with new adjuvant treatments becoming available all the time.
 They agreed that accurate staging is likely to be needed to identify patients who might benefit from these new adjuvant treatments and SLNB would play an important role.
+Although the GDG found evidence to suggest a role for SLNB in staging, they do accept that the emergence of prognostic and predictive biomarkers might make SNLB less valuable as a staging tool in the future.

-2 Bendeck S, Hadley JC, Bonaccorsi P, Brown KM, Lawson DH, Murray DR et al. Can

-3 melanoma patients predict the quality of life impact of an alternate melanoma stage.
-CEA:

-4 Methods and Applications: Health Services Research Atlanta: Society for Medical Decision
+Bendeck S, Hadley JC, Bonaccorsi P, Brown KM, Lawson DH, Murray DR et al. Can melanoma patients predict the quality of life impact of an alternate melanoma stage.
+CEA: Methods and Applications: Health Services Research Atlanta: Society for Medical Decision Making 2004

-5 Making 2004

-6 Department of Health.
+Department of Health.
 NHS Reference Costs 2012-13.
 2014

-7 Faries et al (2010) The impact on morbidity and length of stay of early versus delayed

-8 complete lymphandenectomy in melanoma: results of the multicentre selective

-9 lymphadenectomy trial (I) Annals of Surgical Oncology 17:3324-3329
+Faries et al (2010) The impact on morbidity and length of stay of early versus delayed complete lymphandenectomy in melanoma: results of the multicentre selective lymphadenectomy trial (I) Annals of Surgical Oncology 17:3324-3329

-10 Faries MB, Thompson JF, Cochran A, Elashoff R, Glass EC, Mozzillo N et al. The impact on

-11 morbidity and length of stay of early versus delayed complete lymphadenectomy in

-12 melanoma: results of the Multicenter Selective Lymphadenectomy Trial (I).
-Ann Surg Oncol
+Faries MB, Thompson JF, Cochran A, Elashoff R, Glass EC, Mozzillo N et al. The impact on morbidity and length of stay of early versus delayed complete lymphadenectomy in melanoma: results of the Multicenter Selective Lymphadenectomy Trial (I).
+Ann Surg Oncol 2010; 17(12):3324-3329

-14 Freeman et al (2013) Prognostic Value of Sentinel Lymph Node Biopsy Compared with that 15 of Breslow Thickness: Implications for Informed Consent in Patients with Invasive Melanoma 16 Dermatologic Surgery 39;12
+Freeman et al (2013) Prognostic Value of Sentinel Lymph Node Biopsy Compared with that of Breslow Thickness: Implications for Informed Consent in Patients with Invasive Melanoma Dermatologic Surgery 39;12

-17 Han D et al (2013) Clinicopathological predictors of sentinel lymph node metastasis in thin18 melanoma Journal of Clinical Oncology 31;35:4387-4393
+Han D et al (2013) Clinicopathological predictors of sentinel lymph node metastasis in thin melanoma Journal of Clinical Oncology 31;35:4387-4393

-Howman-Giles et al (2010) Sentinel Lymph Node Biopsy in Paediatric and AdolescentCutaneous Melanoma Patients Annals of Surgical Oncology 17:138-143
+Howman-Giles et al (2010) Sentinel Lymph Node Biopsy in Paediatric and Adolescent Cutaneous Melanoma Patients Annals of Surgical Oncology 17:138-143

-21 Kilbridge KL, Weeks JC, Sober AJ, Haluska FG, Slingluff CL, Atkins MB et al. (2001) Patient 22 preferences for adjuvant interferon alfa-2b treatment.
+Kilbridge KL, Weeks JC, Sober AJ, Haluska FG, Slingluff CL, Atkins MB et al. (2001) Patient preferences for adjuvant interferon alfa-2b treatment.
 J Clin Oncol 19(3):812-823.

-23 Krug B et al (2008) Role of PET in the initial staging of cutaneous malignant melanoma:24 systematic review Radiology 249;3:836-844
+Krug B et al (2008) Role of PET in the initial staging of cutaneous malignant melanoma: systematic review Radiology 249;3:836-844